kaiwangchen/kaiwangchen.github.io/_posts/2012-11-03-explore-java-timezone.markdown

 date: 2012-11-03 16:01:04 +0800
 ---

-I previously wrote about the [off-by-one-hour][1] problem that obsolete timezone databases could cause false conversion to local time, and warned that certain programs might assume `/etc/localtime` being copied or symlinked from tzdata files in `/usr/share/zoneinfo`.
+I previously wrote about the [off-by-one-hour][1] problem that oudated timezone data files could cause false conversion to local time, and warned that certain programs might assume `/etc/localtime` being copied or symlinked from tzdata files in `/usr/share/zoneinfo`.
 This followup post demonstrates such an assumption and explores how Java applications decide their timezones, which was filed as a [bug][2] though. <!--more-->

 Due to limited network access and too much old operating system, we applied a quick fix of by replacing obsolete only `/etc/localtime` with one from an up-to-date operating system.
 Then `date(1)` worked as expected, however, some guy reported that his Java program was logging in GMT time when restarted *across* the quick fix.
 Although it is a complex application, the defect could be reproduced by several lines of code.
 I would call this a good example of *precise and reliable reproduction* of defects, and the bad habbit of complaining in a complex context should be avoided completely.